iotsi/iotsi/README.md

-# starthere
+# IOT Semantic Interoperability

-### Starting Place to collect information and pointers from the IoT Semantic Interoperability Workshop
+This is the reporitory for the IOTSI and WISHI workshops.